markziemann/enrichment_recipe/docs/guide_for_linux_users_with_docker.md

 necessary.
 Enter the sentences about the project here.
-If you want to add lots more information like subheadings, links, images, tables and other stuff, all of that is possible with the markdown syntax, and can be found on this ["cheatsheet"](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+If you want to add lots more information like subheadings, links, images, tables and other stuff, all of that is possible with the Markdown syntax, and can be found on this ["cheatsheet"](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Once you're finished adding content to the README, exit nano using Ctrl + X.
 It will prompt you to save, where you should select "y" and you will return to a normal command prompt.